Detached Retina Symptoms: A Patient's Point of View

 This mistake has led to a major physical and financial cost.

 In one interesting moment, I regained enough consciousness that I could see a needle inside my eye.

 Detached Retina Surgery

-The surgery is brief and takes place in an outpatient facility.
-In many cases, the patient receives enough anesthesia to be unconscious during the procedure.
+The surgery is brief (mine lasted 45 minutes) and takes place in an outpatient facility.
+In many cases, the patient receives enough anesthesia to stay unconscious during the procedure.

 The type of surgery depends on the characteristics of the detachment, according to the American Academy of Ophthalmology.

 For a scleral buckle, the surgeon places a flexible band around the eye to act against the form that is pulling the retina out of its proper place.